-- Restrictive physical interventions have taken place. - If there was injury or potential injury to the pupil, other pupils, staff or others. - If there was significant damage to property. - Significant disruption to learning.
+- Restrictive Physical Interventions, Physical Intervention or Personal Safety Techniques have taken place. - If there was injury or potential injury to the pupil, other pupils, staff or others. - If there was significant damage to property. - Significant disruption to learning.

-All behaviour forms are monitored by Michael Smith as soon as possible after the incident.
+All behaviour forms are monitored by a member of the Behaviour Team as soon as possible after the incident.